Credit Takes Back the Reins from Payday Loans

 In recession, payday loans replaced credit

 During the recession, payday loans replaced credit card spending.
 Consumers have always used credit and have become growingly dependent on it for purchases.
 In particular big-ticket items were always bought with credit.
 In late 2007, credit problems began.
 Lenders pushed more and more credit onto the consumer and paid no attention to whether or not they had the ability to pay the money back.
-It caused many people to go into default on their loans and sent credit card companies reeling with outstanding debt.
+It caused many people to go into default on their loans, causing the need for cash advance loans online, and sent credit card companies reeling with outstanding debt.

 Post-recession: what can consumers expect